 Beverley Racecourse is particularly accessible for all, due to its transport links and low ticket prices – day passes can be obtained for basic enclosures from just £4.
 There are no dress codes anywhere in the course other than in the premier enclosure.

-Beverley Racecourse prides itself on its equine welfare and works extremely closely with the British Horseracing ‘The Horse Comes First’ campaign to help ensure the utmost quality care is supplied to the horses who train in the area, race at the course, and retire after having had a career in racing.
+Beverley Racecourse prides itself on its equine welfare.
+It works extremely closely with the British Horseracing ‘The Horse Comes First’ campaign to help ensure the utmost quality care is supplied to the horses who train in the area, race at the course and retire after having had a career in racing.

 The Racecourse History

-Beverley Racecourse continued to grow from strength to strength and began to feature some of the more prominent races in the British calendar, even giving the nearby York Racecourse a run for its money competition-wise!
+Beverley Racecourse continued to grow from strength to strength.
+It began to feature some of the more prominent races in the British calendar, even giving the nearby York Racecourse a run for its money competition-wise!
 Legendary Grand National winner Red Rum raced at Beverley in his flat racing days but only finished fifth!

 Main Races and Events Held At Beverly

 Whilst Beverley Racecourse is no longer one of the most prominent venues in the British horseracing scene; it does still host some big-name races.
 The two biggest are the Hilary Needer Trophy and the Beverley Bullet Sprint Stakes.
 The former takes place every May, over five furlongs for horses aged three years and up, and the latter every August, over five furlongs for horses aged two years and up.